St-Jean

 743 KM to Santiago

 Fill up your water bottles before leaving Orisson and continue your climb into the Pyrenees.
 Along the way, you’ll encounter flocks of sheep and mountain horses grazing peacefully.
 Keep an eye on the sky for hawks soaring overhead and buzzards perched in the distance, who look like they are awaiting an unlucky pilgrim.
 A notable landmark is the famous statue of the Madonna overlooking the valley below.
-This spot is ideal for a rest, and there are ruins of an old building that can provide some shelter from rain or the intense summer sun.
+This spot is ideal for a rest, and there are some stone windbreakers scattered around that can provide some shelter from rain or the intense summer sun.

 Whether you’ve walked from Saint-Jean-Pied-de-Port or started at Orisson, the monastery in Roncesvalles is a welcome sight.

-Roncesvalles is essentially a monastery with two bars.
-The 12th-century monastery is famous as the site of the Battle of Roncevaux Pass in 778, where Charlemagne’s rearguard, led by his nephew Roland, was ambushed by Basque or Moorish forces, depending on who you’re talking to.
+Roncesvalles is essentially a monastery with a few bars around it.
+Roncesvalles is famous as the site of the Battle of Roncevaux Pass in 778, where Charlemagne’s rearguard, led by his nephew Roland, was ambushed by Basque or Moorish forces, depending on who you’re talking to.
 This battle inspired The Song of Roland, an epic poem that holds a place in French literature similar to Beowulf in English.

 The Albergue de Peregrinos, located within the monastery, has a long history of hosting pilgrims.
-Managed by a Dutch confraternity, it was modernized about a decade ago and now offers clean, comfortable accommodations, with around 200 beds arranged in cubicles.
+Managed by a Dutch confraternity, it underwent modernisation about a decade ago and now offers clean, comfortable accommodations, with approximately 200 beds arranged in cubicles.

 Every evening, Mass is held in the church next to the albergue, followed by a pilgrim blessing.
 Even if you’re not particularly religious, it’s a special experience worth attending.